ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 This integrated framework provides a secure, compliant, and efficient DR solution that aligns closely with the high-level architecture for {{site.data.keyword.DR_short}} in IBM data centers.

+Following are the hardware and software configurations that are supported for deploying the Orchestrator automatically based on your selection.

 ## Hardware specifications
 {: #hs}